Create Compliance Training Like a Pro with Rise 360

-Some businesses, including financial institutions and publicly regulated companies, are required by law to ensure their employees are properly educated in specific areas pertaining to their industry.
+Many businesses, including financial institutions and publicly regulated companies, are required by law to make sure their employees are properly educated in specific areas pertaining to their industry.
 This kind of training is often referred to as compliance training.
 If you’re an e-learning developer, you’ve likely had to create these types of courses.
 They typically cover topics such as workplace discrimination, ethics training, bribery prevention, and data security—crucial information that employees need to know to do their jobs correctly and avoid breaking laws.

-I love to use Rise, the web-based authoring tool available in Articulate 360, to create compliance training.
+I love to use Rise 360, the web-based authoring tool available in Articulate 360, to create compliance training.
 Why?
-Rise courses are easy to create, update, and collaborate on—which is important since policies change frequently.
-Rise also allows you to require learners to view all the content, which is important with compliance training since you need to be able to demonstrate that learners have been exposed to all the required information.
-And, of course, the responsive output from Rise looks beautiful across all devices employees use to access courses.
+Because Rise 360 courses are easy to create and update, and they can be built collaboratively.
+Rise 360 also allows you to require learners to view all the content, which is important with compliance training since you need to be able to demonstrate to regulators that learners have been exposed to all the required information.
+And, of course, the responsive output from Rise 360 looks beautiful across all devices employees use to access courses.

-Here’s a sample compliance course built in Rise that covers how to avoid common workplace injuries.
-Click on the link below to check it out.
+Here’s a sample compliance course built in Rise 360 that covers how to avoid common workplace injuries.
+Click on the image, or the link below it, to check it out.

 Now that you’ve seen an example course, let’s walk through some key considerations for compliance training and some Rise 360 features you can use to address them.

 Use the Continue Block